Sammy-John/immigration_prototype/ROADMAP.md

 - [ ] Set up logging to capture errors and important events for debugging and monitoring.
 - [ ] Refactor `settings.py` to use a more modular and environment-based configuration (e.g., development vs. production settings).
 - [ ] Implement additional password validation rules or custom validators for enhanced security.

+### **Future Enhancements for CRM and Marketing Integration**
+- [ ] Develop advanced features for the `crm` app, such as:
+  - [ ] Automated workflows for lead nurturing (e.g., follow-up reminders).
+  - [ ] Advanced reporting and analytics on lead conversion rates.
+  - [ ] Enhanced lead scoring and segmentation.
+- [ ] Integrate `crm` with the `marketing` app for comprehensive mailing list management.
+  - [ ] Allow contacts to manage their subscription preferences (e.g., opt-in, opt-out).
+  - [ ] Implement email campaign management and performance tracking.
+- [ ] Develop subscription management features in the `marketing` app.
+  - [ ] Handle unsubscribes and segment leads based on interests or behavior.
+  - [ ] Provide integration with external marketing platforms if needed.

 ### **Testing and Deployment Planning**
 - [ ] Develop a comprehensive testing plan, including unit, integration, and end-to-end tests for all critical components.